researchart/fse20/submissions/reusable/fse-508/README.md

 ---
 ## About
-We present CoEva2, a multi-objective search technique to generate adversarial attacks against real-life systems.
-It uses domain specific constraints and domain specific objectives to craft the attacks.
-The paper tackles an industrial system and dataset under NDA that we cannot disclose (related to overdraft and credit scoring).
-In accordance with the Artifact Chair, we are providing a replication study on a public dataset called *Lending Club Loan data*.
-It shows both how to implement our approach on available datasets and that our results are valid for other contexts.
+We present CoEvA2, a multi-objective search technique to generate adversarial examples against real-world machine learning systems.
+It exploits domain-specific constraints and objectives to cause misclassifications that are feasible in reality.

+In our paper, we report experimental results on a real-world industrial credit scoring system (developed an used by our partner).
+However, this work is subjected to a strigent non-disclosure agreement which forbids us to disclose the dataset used in our experiments (although the implementation of CoEvA2 can be made public).

+In order for the research community to benefit from our tool and studies, we prepared scripts to execute CoEvA2 and reproduce our experiments on another (publicly available) dataset: the *Lending Club Loan data*.
+Even though this dataset is less challenging than our partner's case, it is sufficient to appreciate the benefits of CoEvA2 and confirm the conclusions of our study.

+Furthermore, by providing this additional case study, we demonstrate that our tool can easily accomodate to other datasets and be used by the community be with small effort.

+We have announced this to the artifact chair before submitting.
+In spite of the NDA, they encouraged us to proceed with the submission.
+We hope that the reviewers will also appreciate our efforts to make our research results available to all.

 See `INSTALL.md` for installation instructions.

 ## Folder structure:
 * ./data: where the study dataset is located.
 * ./out: where the experiments results are located, including the random forest model.